glowkeeper/IntroToBuilding3DGamesInUnity/docs/addingInputControls.md

 To gain real control of _GameObjects_ in Unity, you need to do some [scripting](./supplimentary/scripting.md).
 Hence, you need to create a script to take control of the ball.

-Create a new script using the _add component_ button on the Ball object and call the script "myBall".
+Create a new script using the _add component_ button on the Ball object and call the script "Ball".
 Open the script by double clicking on the script in the assets folder.
 It should load in Visual Studio Code.

 Add the Input System to the code by adding the following line at the top of your script: